 - Now to this add ground oats and coconut powder.
 This powder adds volume to the mixture and makes sure they come together as a mass, which will be easy to shape.

-- Now add 2 tbsp of ghee to this and saute.
+- Now add 2 tablespoon of ghee to this and saute.
 Once it comes together as a mass, without sticking to the pan, remove it from the stove

 - Add chopped nuts to this and mix well.
 Let the mixture come to touchable warm.